Murder of Sherri Rasmussen: Decision

 A panel of three judges—Audrey B. Collins, Thomas Willhite Jr. and Nora Margaret Manella—heard oral argument in the case in June 2015.
 A month later, they unanimously upheld Lazarus's conviction.

 Lazarus and her attorneys, the panel held, had failed to establish that Perry's rulings resulted in any prejudice to her defense.
 Manella, writing for the panel, rejected the argument that the age of the case was an issue, observing that "the passage of time was more likely prejudicial to the prosecution than the defense."
-During her interview, Lazarus "had no objectively reasonable basis to believe she was compelled to answer" since she was not at that point under active criminal or departmental investigation.The MiniFiler DNA kit sufficiently different from previous DNA test kits to have required a separate hearing on that issue.
+During her interview, Lazarus "had no objectively reasonable basis to believe she was compelled to answer" since she was not at that point under active criminal or departmental investigation.
+The MiniFiler DNA kit is sufficiently different from previous DNA test kits to have required a separate hearing on that issue.
 As for defense claims the DNA had been mishandled, since it had not requested separate hearings on that it had failed to preserve the issue for appeal, and it was not central enough to the case to make acquittal more likely in its absence.
 And, lastly, "cross-examining [Safarik] about a specific burglary that occurred on a later date in a different location would have had little bearing on the validity of his opinions and conclusions concerning the Rasmussen crime scene", Manella wrote.

 The California Supreme Court declined to hear Lazarus's appeal.